nodejs/diagnostics/async-context/README.md

 ```

 ### Long Call Stacks
 A Long Call Stacks is a list of call stacks.
 The entries in the list are captured at various times deemed interesting by the host environment.
-Given that the Continuation implementation will be aware of when various events occur (e.g., `Continuation` instance construction), the implementation will be aware of when stacks need captured, and will expose APIs to toggle them.
+Given that the Continuation implementation will be aware of when various events occur (e.g., `Continuation` instance construction), the implementation will be aware of when stacks need captured, and will expose APIs to toggle stack capture on & off.

 ### Step-Into Async
 A debugger wants to perform a "step-into" action across an async boundary.
 Consider the following code: